thenoursehorse/risb/docs/how-to/lattice_solver.md

 )
 ```

-`root` is called exactly the same what :py:func:`scipy.optimize.root`
+`root` is called exactly the same as what :py:func:`scipy.optimize.root`
 requires.
 It must be a callable function that takes as input
 `root(S._target_function, x0, args=, **kwargs)`.
 Here `S._target_function`
 by default returns a `tuple[ndarray,ndarray]` of a flattened ndarray `x_new`